-So much of the work we do is collaborative here; the work of making in art this way is in itself a public act, and an ongoing one, a way of building and re-building human relations that is risky and brave and a way of living in the long moment of art, living-as-art, a practice that rejects in every way the idea of art as a commodity or as something that is different or individual or somehow separate from how we live, in the here, now, in the DTES.
+So much of the work that happens in the downtown eastside is collaborative; the work of making art this way is in itself a public act (performative to whatever extent), and an ongoing one, a way of building and re-building human relations that is risky and brave and a way of living in the long moment of art, living-as-art, a practice that rejects in every way the idea of art as a commodity or as something that is different or individual or somehow separate from how we live, in the here, now, in the DTES.
 We are inspired in such created creative moments: in-spire (breathe deep), con-spire (breathe together).
 So in-conspir-acy, we can make art together, and in that action we remake all the world, and assert that this world is ours too.

 I’m not discussing my own work here — rather, this is a reflection on moving through space, our neighbourhood, through time, and how I am trying to understand it as itself art: an ongoing work on contested ground in a complex historical situation.